-- listen to parents to ensure we know which services they use and are valued by them, - ensure that we contact all practitioners working with our pupils to invite them to relevant meetings and reviews, - use person centred approaches with all our pupils who have SEN to ensure that interventions are coordinated and so add extra value, - value the contribution of all, - engage with local authority services in a timely and professional way, - we meet with speech and language therapist to discuss the needs of our pupils, - we meet with our educational psychologist and children's services each term to plan for the needs of individual pupils, staff training and effectively tailoring our provision.
+- listen to parents to ensure we know which services they use and are valued by them, - ensure that we contact all practitioners working with our pupils to invite them to relevant meetings and reviews,

+- use person centred approaches with all our pupils who have SEND to ensure that interventions are coordinated and so add extra value, - value the contribution of all. - engage with local authority services in a timely and professional way, - meet with a speech and language therapist to discuss the needs of our pupils, - have surgeries with educational psychologists to plan for the needs of individual pupils, staff training and effectively tailoring our provision.